bzgrey/CourseConnect-backend/design/FunctionalDesign/ProblemFraming.md

 # Problem Framing

-The problem framing is like the one you did for the personal project, augmented with the ethics analysis, which subsumes the stakeholder analysis.
-In your personal project, you listed only 3 features.
-For your team project, we encourage you to brainstorm a longer list from which you can draw the most promising in your functional design.
-Since the ethical analysis is new, a full explanation of the steps involved is provided in a separate document.

----

 ## Domain

 **School / Scheduling** — As students going to the same school, all of us need to optimize and schedule our different activities.